narfman0/angry-sun/pages/notes.md

 categories: jekyll update
 ---

+# Boom boom firekill, hops, and overkill (or4ng33xp0)

+It's crazy how the developers decided to program boom booms.
+They gave them 37 hitpoints and looked at when they hit 32 hitpoints to have the boom boom change states and turn into the orb.
+The boom boom is actually never "killed."
+Most objects have a "killed" state, and the boom booms never use that state...they're always in the "normal" state.

+When two fireballs hit on the same frame, it takes the boom boom to 31 hitpoints, so the game never sees the 32 hitpoints.
+You then have to either stomp on him 3 times or hit him 31 more times to cause the upside down orb overkill.

 # Bowser frame hops (or4ng33xp0)

 It takes 32 frames for Bowser to jump and fall back to the floor, where he spends another 16 frames before hopping again.
 After 5 hops, you just need the Timer3 value to not be 0 so that he'll do another "wait 16 frames, then hop".